rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/24_what-next.md

 ## Introduction to rapyuta.io documentation

-The rapyuta.io platform documentation help you to use the platform affectively by providing  conceptual, procedurial, and turial information.
+The rapyuta.io platform documentation help you to use the platform effectively by providing  conceptual, procedurial, and turial information.

 The documentation is divided into the following sub-sections